Unsinkable Style: Who Makes the Best N1, Peacoat, and Duffel?

 Mister Freedom Denim Peacoat

-Fusing together the worlds of selvedge and naval style with grace and aplomb.
-A great choice for those who can dedicate the kind of time to this piece that will bring out its faded best (Gosling’s well-worn version demonstrates this nicely).
+Fusing together the worlds of selvedge and naval style with grace and aplomb, Mister Freedom have reinvented the peacoat that is perfect for denimheads.
+Best for those who can dedicate the kind of time to this piece that will bring out its faded best (Gosling’s well-worn version demonstrates this nicely).

 Our favourite feature is the plentiful use of corduroy in the lining and on the chin strap.
 A great complement to the Japanese selvedge.